 Eventually, Roger was able to question Faruk on the stand.
 Unsurprisingly, he could not get Faruk to admit his involvement in attack.
 But had the case been investigated by solicitors and Roger been represented in court, Roger’s counsel could have caught Faruk out in any number of lies and thoroughly undermined his protestations that he was not involved.

 AT the start of the trial Roger’s co-defendant Abul had been denying any role at all in the attack on Nasim.
-However, he then amended his defence case statement to say that in fact he had met two men in the silver BMW and paid two men money to go and “persuade” Nasim to take a lie detector test about the sexual abuse allegations.
+However, he then amended his defence case statement to say that in fact he had met two men in the silver BMW and paid two men money to go and “persuade” Nasim to take a lie detector test.
 Abul said the plan had been for him to stay at Faruk’s that night, since Faruk had been doing the arranging.

 Then, just a couple of days before the trial ended, Abul change his statement again, this time saying that the two thugs had been sent simply to menace Nasim.
 According to the summing up, Abul claimed to have met two white men after dropping Roger off at the Penn Inn roundabout.
 Abul said that he paid them some money, and one of the two men borrowed Abul’s Helly Hansen jacket.